aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

   }
 ```

-* `FleetBase` -- absdtract base Fleet class with some helper props/methods to help build GameLift Fleet and other common configuration
+* `Fleet` -- Fleet class with some helper props/methods to help build GameLift Fleet and other common configuration

 ```ts
 enum FleetType {